 You may want to ask your financial advisor for a “What are you afraid of?” scenario analysis.
 You’re certain to have an honest, and likely very comforting, conversation.

 Here is what works for growing and protecting real wealth during good (and stressful) times.
 We begin by understanding your values, goals and relationships.
 From here we form your financial plan.
 Then we carefully construct your investment portfolio.
 The investments are determined by your financial plan, not by current events, not even Covid-19.
 As scary as a disease is to our health, it could be even worse to our wealth if we act out of panic.

 First, let’s talk.
-Ask your wealth manager about your unique situation, and any changes that may or may not be prudent.
+Ask your financial advisor about your unique situation, and any changes that may or may not be prudent.
 We have links on our website to make scheduling a phone call simple and fast.
 Thank you for your trust in our team.

 Thoughts from some people we trust: